-Project managers should consider the potential ethical issues associated any new research at the outset of the project.
-Further guidance about how to do this is contained in the SLC research ethics policy and procedure.
+Project managers should consider the potential ethical issues associated any new research at the outset of the project using the Research Ethics Checklist.

 Capacity Building

 The Land Commission is committed to supporting the development of land related research capacity.
 To this end we will proactively pursue opportunities to build links with relevant academic partners and support the development of relevant academic expertise.